asmaurya95/Competitive-Programming/Sorting/Quick Sort/README.md

 #Quick Sort

 Quick Sort is a sorting algorithm based on Divide & Conquer approach The Algorithm is described below.
-It consists of two parts as described.
+It consists of two parts as described below.

 ##Algorithm